-Please NOTE: Two sessions will be pooled together in the course evaluation based on a single curve.
-Anyone who has missed 4 lectures or more, for whatever reason, will automatically "Fail" this course.
+Please NOTE: Anyone who has missed 4 lectures or more, for whatever reason, will automatically

+"Fail" this course.

 - (1) Class Active Participation (20%).
 Since this is a required course, all participants are supposed to show up in every class meeting.
 Class activities will be based on the assumption that the student read the assigned readings before each class; therefore, students should be prepared for class meetings and actively participate in discussions of assigned materials, answer questions, and make critical comments.
 The quantity and quality of the student's contribution in class will determine the participation grade.
 Students should plan to attend every class and be on time.
 Regular lateness and/or leaving early will result in a diminishing participation grade.
 Needless to say, no show-up in the classroom shall deteriorate your participation performance evaluation in the same way, but severely. - (2) Group Work (30%).
-Students will be asked to form a group of 5 members and work together for case or paper studies that come along with certain chapters.
+Students will be purposely assigned to a group of 5 members and work together for case or paper studies that come along with certain chapters.
 Group members are expected to work on the project together, to share their analyses with, and to response critics from, other members. - (3) Final (50%).
 The final examination will cover all the materials that I have delivered in class or presented in the required textbook, up to the very last day of lecturing.
 Therefore, I wish you fully understand those important organizational behavior concepts, classical theories and model that explain individual or collective behaviors in the workplace.